-Under these exceptional circumstances, here at Twyford, we continue our commitment to delivering a full and varied remote education; Twyford School is open and in your home!
-Each member of staff has responded to the adapting circumstances by providing a full, interactive and engaging programme that best supports the children at home, and our critical worker children at School, whilst ensuring we have robust safety measures in place.
+We are proud of how we faced the exceptional circumstances of the pandemic.
+At Twyford, we continued our commitment to deliver a full and varied remote education; Twyford School was open throughout and in your home!
+Each member of staff responded to the adapting circumstances by providing a full, interactive and engaging programme that best supported the children at home, and our critical worker children at School, whilst ensuring we had robust safety measures in place.

-In both the Prep and Pre-Prep School we are set up to accommodate remote learning with a full timetable for all year groups.
+In both the Prep and Pre-Prep School we were set up to accommodate remote learning with a full timetable for all year groups.

-In the Prep School, teachers are available online in real-time during the School day, setting tasks and holding virtual lessons and activities via Google Classrooms, with each child using School Chromebooks.
-In Pre-Prep we are delivering a mixture of live and pre-recorded lessons to give greater flexibility to families with younger children.
+In the Prep School, teachers were available online in real-time during the School day, setting tasks and holding virtual lessons and activities via Google Classrooms, with each child using School Chromebooks.
+In the Pre-Prep we delivered a mixture of live and pre-recorded lessons which gave greater flexibility to families with younger children.

-As far as possible, our priority is to deliver the same education that the children would receive at School.
-Alongside our academic programme we have provisions in place to facilitate effective sports coaching and, importantly, pastoral care which include weekly assemblies, weekly tutor meetings, weekly Chapel time and “Catch Up” parent Zoom sessions with the Headmaster and senior members of staff to touch base.
+As far as possible, our priority was to deliver the same education that the children would have received at School.
+Alongside our academic programme we had provisions in place to facilitate effective sports coaching and, importantly, pastoral care which included weekly assemblies, weekly tutor meetings, weekly Chapel time and “Catch Up” parent Zoom sessions with the Headmaster and senior members of staff to touch base.

-Our programme extends to include not only academic teaching and learning, but also a range of co-curricular activities covering music and drama, art and DT, sport and live PE and fitness classes and inter-house competitions.
-A key feature of the Remote Learning offering is our Enrichment Programme which encourages children to have some “away screen time” and engage in activities, some for all the family, that include:
+Our programme extended to include not only academic teaching and learning, but also a range of co-curricular activities covering music and drama, art and DT, sport and live PE and fitness classes and inter-house competitions.
+A key feature of the Remote Learning offering was our Enrichment Programme which encouraged children to have some “away screen time” and engage in activities, some for all the family, that included:

 Music: 6-week Scale Challenge: there are 12 major scales and 12 minor scales, can you learn them during this first half of term?
 2 a week.
 Prizes are available for this challenge!